fibershot/iaer-js/README.md

 As of now, I have a few checks, cleanup and more failchecks to implement, use with caution.

 ### How / when does it work? 🤔
 On the web application users can submit serials to the input area.
-This works best, when the device's name includes the serial</br>
-since Entra devices cannot be fetched via serials.</br></br>
+This works best, when the device's name includes the serial since Entra devices cannot be fetched via serials.</br></br>
 Fetched devices will be listed with latest login details, IDs from the different systems, serials, model info and more.</br>
 Each successfully listed device may be selected and deleted with the press of a button.
 The process is automatic and if</br>